North Korea warns of 'crisis beyond control' in heated statements aimed at US and South Korea - KESQ

 Leaflet operations like these typically infuriate North Korea’s leaders.
 Pyongyang voiced its displeasure over a similar operation last year by demolishing a joint liaison office used for talks between the two Koreas.
 It’s illegal for average North Koreans to consume information that is not approved by the country’s powerful propaganda machine, and doing so can carry dire consequences.

 North Korea claims sending leaflets is a direct violation of the agreement reached at the Inter-Korean summit in April 2018.
-As part of the deal, both leaders agreed to cease “all hostile acts and eliminating their means, including broadcasting through loudspeakers and distribution of leaflets” along their shared border.
+As part of the deal, both North and South Korea agreed to cease “all hostile acts and eliminating their means, including broadcasting through loudspeakers and distribution of leaflets” along their shared border.
 However, the text did not differentiate between government-led campaigns and those spearheaded by private individuals.

 The South Korean government has since passed a controversial law making such leaflet releases illegal.
 Critics say the legislation limits free speech simply to appease North Korea.
 However, Kim said Pyongyang believed that Seoul gave “silent approval” to the defectors.